 FOOD & BREWS

-Our café is open to the public as well as lodge guests from 10:30am – 5:30pm.
+Our café is open to the public as well as lodge guests from 10:00 am – 5:00 pm.
 (During our low season, May to October, the café is open when we have guests in-house or anticipate a lot of folks coming on or off the track).
-Favorites include homemade pizzas, slow cooked pulled pork sandwiches, nachos, and home baking.
+Our homemade pizzas, nachos, and baking are commonly just the tonic for hungry appetites.
 Then there’s our selection of West Coast Brewery craft beers, wines, cider and spirits.

 As evening rolls around, it’s all about our in-house guests.
-A bountiful two-course Feast of the Day is served at 6:30pm.
+We serve dinner – a two-course ‘meal of the day’ – at 6:30 pm.
 Bookings for dinner are essential.

 Frequently Asked Questions: